conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 The ``cmake_find_package`` is a different approach.
 It will generate one ``find<package_name>.cmake`` for each dependency from the information that Conan has about the dependency tree.
 We can use it with modern CMake target approach.
-Every target is transitive, so, in our case, the libcurl target will contain the OpenSSL and zlib information too.
+As every target is transitive, libcurl target will contain the OpenSSL and zlib information too.

 (Folder [cmake_find_package](https://github.com/lasote/transparent_cmake_examples/tree/master/cmake_find_package) in the repository)